rannday/docker-iplist-server/README.md

 # docker-iplist-server
-Create a darkhttpd Docker to serve a downloaded RIPE IP list
+Create a darkhttpd Docker to serve a downloadable IP list

+Right, it just creates a list of IPv4 US addresses.
+The list is pulled from RIPE.

 Clone repo - `git clone https://github.com/rannday/docker-iplist-server`
 Build image - `docker build . -t iplists:latest`